top of page

 5. Reduction in bleeding in the operative field.

 Deep hypothermic circulatory arrest (DHCA) is needed in major vascular surgery and dissection and control of bleeding in certain difficult situations.
 These are hopeless conditions with dire consequences and surgical palliative repair is the only hope and DHCA is done knowing fully that cognitive recovery may not be absolutely as before.
-Satisfactory neural recovery occur when the arrest time do not exceed 40 minutes.
+Satisfactory neural recovery occurs when the arrest time does not exceed 40 minutes.

-Thus hypothermia for surgical purpose is classified as :
+Thus, hypothermia for surgical purposes is classified as:

 1. Mild - with the temperature range of 37° to 35° C.